playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 └── tslint.json
 ```

-<figcaption>The file and folder structure of the booking passenger info feature library.</figcaption>
+> The file and folder structure of the booking passenger info feature library.

 This looks a little different from a feature shell library and a data access library.